tl-its-umich-edu/ctools-project-migration/src/sql/READ_ONLY/README.md

 Both tools are contained in a single tar file in the GitHub CPM repository https://github.com/tl-its-umich-edu/ctools-project-migration.git They are in the directory: src/sql/READ_ONLY.
-The most released build can be downloaded from the TARS directory.
+The most recent build can be downloaded from the TARS directory.

-Download the required tar file.
 The appropriate tar file starts with CPMTools and also specifies a build date.

 Let the tar file expand during download or double click to expand it.